-Unlike the relatively recent appearance of trips and service activities, the history of the clubs and associations takes us back more than a century.
+vice activities, the history of the clubs and associations takes us back more than a century.
 By 1905 Chestnut Hill Academy had music and dramatic clubs and also its first student publication, The Wissahickon, which had been launched in 1903.
 Initially it served as a literary magazine, a student newspaper, and a yearbook.